publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schIV/ptB/m__us_usc_t42_s291j–7.md

 [Pub.
 L. 91–667, title II, § 200][/us/pl/91/667/s200], Jan.
 11, 1971, [84 Stat.
 2007][/us/stat/84/2007], provided:

-> “That the Secretary is authorized to issue commitments for direct loans to public agencies in accordance with section 627 of the Public Health Service Act \[this section\] which shall constitute contractual obligations of the United States, the total of such outstanding commitments not to exceed $30,000,000 at any given time; to sell obligations received pursuant to such commitments as provided in section 627, and the proceeds of any such sale shall be used to make a direct loan pursuant to the outstanding commitment under which the obligations were received.”
+> “That the Secretary is authorized to issue commitments for direct loans to public agencies in accordance with section 627 of the Public Health Service Act \[[42 U.S.C.
+291j–7][/us/usc/t42/s291j–7]\] which shall constitute contractual obligations of the United States, the total of such outstanding commitments not to exceed $30,000,000 at any given time; to sell obligations received pursuant to such commitments as provided in section 627, and the proceeds of any such sale shall be used to make a direct loan pursuant to the outstanding commitment under which the obligations were received.”

 ----------